jboss-developer/jboss-jdg-quickstarts/camel-jbossdatagrid-fuse/README.md

 4. Set the following two environment variables in the same shell:
   1. export __FUSE_INSTALL_PATH__ = _[Full path to the folder into where Fuse will be installed]_
   2. export __FUSE_BINARY_PATH__ = _[Full path to the Fuse binary file]_
+5. (Optional) Set the path to your local JDG maven repository: export JDG_MAVEN_REPO=/path/to/unzipped/jdg/maven/repository
-5. While in the root folder of the quickstart, run `./setupEverythingOnFuse.sh`
+6. While in the root folder of the quickstart, run `./setupEverythingOnFuse.sh`

 Setup Verification
 ------------------